 I do add a small splash of heavy cream at the very end (right into the individual bowl when serving), but this isn’t at all necessary.

-I’ve tried this soup a few different ways, but I really love it the most with butternut squash as the main vegetable.
+I’ve tried this soup a few different ways and various vegetable combinations, but I really love it with butternut squash as the main vegetable.

 I also used one onion, four cloves of garlic, and spinach.
 If you prefer kale, you can easily swap the spinach out, but I find that most guests like spinach, so that’s generally what I go with.

-Because this is a simple gnocchi soup with relatively few vegetables, I like to use quite a bit of butternut squash and spinach.
+Because this is a simple sausage gnocchi soup with relatively few vegetables, I like to use quite a bit of butternut squash and spinach.